 The road back in the Hero’s Journey is the beginning of the third act, and represents a turning point within the story.
 The hero must recommit to the journey, alongside the new stakes and challenges that have arisen from the completion of the original goal.

 The road back presents roadblocks—new and unforeseen challenges to the hero that they must now face on their journey back to the ordinary world.
-The trials aren’t over yet, and the stakes are raised just enough to keep the story compelling before the final and ultimate conflict—the hero’s resurrection– is revealed in the middle of the third act.
+The trials aren’t over yet, and the stakes are raised just enough to keep the story compelling before the final and ultimate conflict—the hero’s resurrection—is revealed in the middle of the third act.

-The hero has overcome their greatest challenge in the Ordeal and they aren’t the same character they were when they started.
+The hero has overcome their greatest challenge in the Ordeal and they aren’t the same person they were when they started.
 This stage of the story often sees the hero making a choice, or reflecting on their transformed state compared to their state at the start of the journey.

-The writer’s purpose in the third act is not to eclipse the upcoming and final conflict, but to up the stakes and show the true risk of the final climax, and to reflect on what it will take for the hero to ultimately prevail.
+The writer’s purpose in the third act is not to eclipse the upcoming and final conflict, but to up the stakes, show the true risk of the final climax, and to reflect on what it will take for the hero to ultimately prevail.
 The road back should offer a glimmer of hope—the light at the end of the tunnel—and should let the reader know the dramatic finale is about to arrive.